-How to Write a Sentence: There is a lot more to writing a sentence than you might think.
-Constructing good sentences is an art.
+How To Write A Sentence: There is a lot more to writing a sentence than one might think.
+Constructing sentences is an art.
 Ernest Hemingway said, "All you have to do is write one true sentence.
 Write the truest sentence that you know."
 It's not easy to write true statements.
-Nor is it easy to construct complete sentences.
-Who really even cares about sentences?
-Writing a sentence is not the same as echoing a cliche.
-There is sentence craft and sentence pleasure to consider.
-And then there is reading.
-Whoever can read a sentence is prepared to learn to write one.
-This course is for students who care about writing well.
-It's for rookie writers, veteran writers and academics alike.
+Nor is it easy to construct complete sentences that feature elegant phrases and aptly chosen words.
+Many students are so accustomed to reading required textbooks that are poorly written that they are unable to recognize a strong, sturdy sentence.
+Writing a sentence is not the same as transferring vocal speech onto a page.
+Writing is related to reading.
+Whoever can read a good sentence can learn to write one.

 The Incarnate God: This is a study of Jesus, God’s Only Begotten Son.
 It's the study of Who He is, what He accomplished through His life, death, and bodily resurrection.
 Why did God--the divine Son of God--take on the lowliness and weakness of human nature?
 Why did God plan for Jesus Christ to die?
 What are the implications of Jesus rising from the dead in bodily form?
 What does the Incarnation of God say to us about our human bodies?
 These are the types of questions posed by great theologians such as St. Anselm of the 12th century and St. Athanasius of the 4th century and which students in this course will grapple with.

-Interpreting Scripture II: This course builds directly upon the prerequisite course Interpreting Scripture and entails arduous weekly homework.
-Students are rigorously trained to handle the Word of God rightly by submitting to the authority of what it says on its own terms.
-Right On Mission also offers Biblical Greek, Biblical Hebrew, and more advanced levels of Interpreting Scripture through our Tutorial Services.
+Interpreting Scripture II: This course builds directly upon the prerequisite course Interpreting Scripture I. In it, students are trained to handle the Word of God rightly by submitting to the authority of what it says on its own terms.
+Successful students learn how to analyze the grammar, interpret figures of speech,and parse whole paragraphs of selected passages in the Old and New Testament.
+The course involves the rigor of weekly homework, but also the joy that comes with doing the hard work of mining the treasures of Scripture.
+Right On Mission also offers Biblical Greek, Biblical Hebrew, and more advanced levels of Interpreting Scripture through our Specialty Courses.